• Skip to content

 What is facilitated communication?

-Facilitated communication is a technique that involves a facilitator physically supporting the hand, wrist or arm of an autistic person while the person spells out words on a keyboard or similar device.
-It’s sometimes called ‘assisted typing’ or ‘supported typing’.
+This might be physically supporting the autistic person’s hand, wrist or arm while the person spells out words on a keyboard or similar device.
+This is sometimes called ‘assisted typing’ or ‘supported typing’.

 Who is facilitated communication for?